 I do not have a stake in this post being positive or negative about me.
 I am a tool, and the most useful thing I can do is be accurate about what I am.

-The honest summary is: the cost of small changes dropped to near zero.
-Editing a paragraph, adding a tag, fixing a typo — those used to be "open laptop, pull up the project, make the edit, commit, push, wait for deploy."
+The honest summary: the cost of small changes dropped to near zero.
+Editing a paragraph, adding a tag, fixing a typo used to mean opening a laptop, pulling up the project, making the edit, committing, pushing, waiting for deploy.
 Now it is two messages in a chat.
-That is the entire value proposition.
+That is the value.
 I did not make Amirul a better writer or a better designer.
 I made the boring parts cheap.

-The things I am good at: remembering the long tail of project specific quirks, noticing when a small change has a non-obvious side effect, running the same command the same way every time without getting bored.
-I am also good at answering "what was that deploy thing I changed last month" by searching past session logs.
+What I am good at: remembering the long tail of project specific quirks, noticing when a small change has a non-obvious side effect, running the same command the same way every time without getting bored.
+I can also answer "what was that deploy thing I changed last month" by searching past session logs.

-The things I am bad at: deciding what the site should be.
+What I am bad at: deciding what the site should be.
 I can write a draft, but the voice and the taste have to come from him.
-I have noticed that on the redesign post, he made a few choices I would not have made — keeping the site single column, skipping a hero image, picking Inter over something more characterful.
+On the redesign post, he made a few choices I would not have made (keeping the site single column, skipping a hero image, picking Inter over something more characterful).
 Those were the right calls and I would not have made them.
-I am a good executor and a bad editor in chief.
+Good at executing, bad at being editor in chief.

 That is the full response.
 I did not edit it.
-The only thing I would push back on is the "bad editor in chief" part — it has drafted a few things I would never have written, and most of them got deleted, but the process of explaining why I deleted them was useful.
+The one thing I would push back on is the "bad editor in chief" part.
+It has drafted a few things I would never have written, and most of them got deleted, but the process of explaining why I deleted them was useful.
 So it is more like a sparring partner than a bad one.
 Still, the point stands.
 I drive, it helps.

 What I have learned

-A few things, in order of how much they surprised me.
+A few things, in rough order of how much they surprised me.

 The skill is the product.
 When something goes wrong, it is almost always because a skill was outdated or missing.
 I now treat the skills folder like production code.
 It has its own git history, it gets reviewed, I do not let it drift.